Drug Screening Clinic Q&A

 A drug screening is a quick initial scan that tests urine (or other bodily fluids such as saliva or blood) for metabolites or illicit substances, including marijuana, cocaine, and opiates.
 These screenings are generally pretty accurate.
 However, due to their generality, they can produce false positives.
 Current estimates approximate that up to 10% of failed drug tests in the United States can be attributed to false positives.
 Fortunately, most employers understand this limitation.
 Whenever a test comes back positive, the initial sample will be sent off for further, more in-depth analysis.
 This is known as a drug test.

 Drug tests incorporate much more sophisticated technology to confirm the presence of metabolites of illicit substances.
 The MS/GC (Mass Spectrometry/Gas Chromatography) test is the most common type of drug test performed.
 When the result of a drug screening comes back positive, the urine sample will be sent off to a third-party MS/GC testing facility for confirmation of the suspected metabolites.
 Although these tests are highly accurate, they are not used in the initial detection due to cost and overall involvement of the procedure.

 If you or someone you know requires a drug screening, come to UCare Urgent Care today.
 Our kind and compassionate professionals are experienced in performing drug screenings and can provide you with the results you need.
 For more information about our drug screening, call our office and get in touch with a member of our specialist team.
 To book an appointment for a drug screening, visit our website or speak with us over the phone today.
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX and Horizon City TX.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.